davetron5000/wtf-is-a-webpack/markdown/intro.md

 I find the configuration of Webpack hard to understand and derive.
 I find the general concept of Webpack very difficult to grasp, especially when reading the myriad blogs documenting the way to set it up—they are all different!

-The source of this is that Webpack is a monolithic system that does many unrelated things in an opaque way, while also being designed around extreme flexibility.
-Unlike a monolithic system such as Ruby on Rails, nothing in  Webpack “just works”—you have to configure even basic things.
+The source of these problems is that Webpack is a monolithic system that does many unrelated things in an opaque way, while also being designed around extreme flexibility.
+Unlike a monolithic framework such as Ruby on Rails, nothing in  Webpack “just works”—you have to provide configuration for Webpack's most basic features to work.

 This is part of JavaScript's culture—each new problem in your development environment is viewed as a chance to invent a solution from first principles and no particular opinion on this is viewed as canonical or idiomatic.
 This means we'll be